Determine Page Color

 Conclusion

-Q: Is it possible to determine the color type of a PDF file without loading the entire document into memory?
+Is it possible to determine the color of text in a PDF?